Operational and Strategic HRM MGT5350

 2. Summarise, evaluate and critically apply the key debates surrounding the theory and practice of operational and strategic HRM.

-4. Apply insight in addressing the opportunities and challenges associated with utilising strategic HRM in different contexts.
+3. Apply insight in addressing the opportunities and challenges associated with utilising strategic HRM in different contexts and for different stakeholders.

 Minimum Requirement for Award of Credits